aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 **VERY IMPORTANT** : This example will build the engine file with dynamic batch size ranges from 1 to 8.
 If you decide to use batch size larger than 4, please use ATLEAST 2 CAMERAS for this example.

+**VERY IMPORTANT** : Batch size 8 is suitable for Jetson Xavier AGX.
+And for devices using Jetson Xavier NX module, please select at most batch size 4 instead of 8. please refer to this [link](https://aws.amazon.com/tw/panorama/appliance/) for more information about your device.

 ## Steps for setting this up

 * Step 1: Navigate to TRTPT36_opengpu app and build the base docker image.